dialtr/soundcraft-spirit-studio/README.md

 ESR than the replacements.
-My conclusion: since the board left the factory 30 years ago and was obviously used a lot, and since the capacitors showed higher ESR than they should, replacing the caps with top-notch Nichicons was a good call and will buy be years of service.
+My conclusion: since the board left the factory 30 years ago and was obviously used a lot, and since the capacitors showed higher ESR than they should, replacing the caps with top-notch Nichicons was a good call and will buy me years of service.

 ![Completed Card](assets/one-and-done.jpg)